Thank you for your interest in attending Central Piedmont Community College (CPCC) in Charlotte, North Carolina, as an F-1 student.

 Evidence of English Competency

 A TOEFL score is not required to apply to CPCC.
-However, you must meet the TOEFL or IELTS requirement (stated below) OR take and complete the Academic English as a Second Language Program (EFL) to enter a college-level program.
+However, you must meet the TOEFL or IELTS requirement (stated below) OR take and complete the Academic English as a Foreign Language Program (EFL) to enter a college-level program.

 Internet-based Test of English as a Foreign Language (iBT TOEFL)